akleinloog/website/content/post/test-post/index.md

 projects: []
 ---
 This is just a simple test post to see if everything is working correctly.
 It will be removed and replaced with posts that detail the setup of this blog.

+Added this extra line here to test the deployment mechanism.